mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/Mustafa Tıkır.rst

    SQL statements stay as embedded in python codes in store.py

-   So, lets turn back to add fucntion
+   So, let's turn back to add function

    records_page's code is: